w5xd/NyeVikingPowerMonitor/README.md

 currently only a design concept for an enclosure that places the PCB inside a commercically available aluminum box for shielding.
 </ul>
+Its a bit of a puzzle to assemble.
+See the instructions in the
+<a href='STL/console2'>STL/console2</a> folder.

  <h2>Calibration</h2>
  <p>The sketch supports four settings in EEPROM.
 These (roughly) correspond to